devversion/ng-trello/docs/step-6.md

 ## Step 6 task:

-In this step we're using the `DragDropModule` which has been recently introduced with Angular Material V7.
+In this step we're using the `DragDropModule` which has been recently introduced as part of the Angular Component Devkit V7.
 Our goal is to make the individual talks (or `<ng-trello-card>` elements) sortable and transferable.

 This means that we want to allow users to manually sort and move talks between different tracks using drag and drop.